cmcgee-mac/norm/README.md

 }
 ```

-In this case fields in the parameters class that do not exist as variables in the
-SQL statement or vice-versa will fail as soon as the class is loaded, which is
-often much sooner than when the first time a query is executed.
+If you have a variable in your SQL that doesn't match the parameters then you will
+get a compile error, which makes this approach a little safer and also more testable.

 It is also possible to create public classes for the NORM statements, parameters
 and results, but this is not recommended since it promotes the use of more